Energy retailers

 Energy Bill Relief Fund

-The Australian Government will continue to provide energy bill relief this financial year through the Energy Bill Relief Fund.
-It will now be available to all households and eligible small businesses.
+The Australian Government continues to provide energy bill relief in the 2024–25 financial year through the Energy Bill Relief Fund.
+The bill relief is available to all households and eligible small businesses.

-Retailers must apply the bill relief to electricity accounts for household and eligible small business customers from early this quarter.
+Retailers must apply the bill relief to electricity accounts for household and eligible small business customers from 31 July 2024 to 30 June 2025.
 For most people, it will be applied as a quarterly rebate on electricity bills.

-Embedded network operators must apply through the Small and Family Business website for the energy bill relief, on behalf of eligible small businesses on their network.
+Embedded network operators must apply through the Small and Family Business website for the energy bill relief, on behalf of eligible households and small businesses on their network.

 The rebate is separate and additional to the existing South Australian energy concession.